 - Here’s some tips for setting up a space for your kids to work independently, and also kids’ chore charts so they can pitch in around the house.
 You don’t have to make the chore charts as fancy as I did, simply writing chores on cards and assigning one a day can be a huge help.

 Home Office Ideas

-I also highly recommend a large desk calendar to help track goals, deadlines, and meetings.
+I also highly recommend a large desk calendar (similar) to help track goals, deadlines, and meetings.
 I like to have both this and I use my iCal.

 I just did a huge office makeover and will share it soon, but here’s what’s currently in my home office space and I love every single piece!